Recognition Awards Program- 2017

 Customer Service Award

 The Customer Service Award is presented to two individuals that exhibit the most customer and student-friendly personality.
 These individuals exhibit excellent customer service in responding to students, parents, and peers in a timely and courteous manner; solving customer service problems/concerns quickly and innovatively; developing new ways to benefit students and parents while promoting the mission of the Division of Student Affairs.
-Because of a tie, this year THREE individuals were recognized.

 Above and Beyond the Call of Duty Award is presented to a professional staff member who has exceeded the expectations of what is in his or her job description.
 This recipient has served CSU for at least 3 years, excels in job performance and significantly contributes to CSU's mission.
 The recipient will also receive sponsored attendance to the Jim Blanchard Leadership Forum.